Practical AI and SaaS for Business

 All general-purpose AI tools carry the same fundamental hallucination risk on specific case citations.
 If your firm subscribes to Westlaw, LexisNexis, or Jade, their built-in AI features are generally more reliable for case research because they retrieve from a verified legal corpus rather than generating from memory.
 Among general-purpose tools, Perplexity is useful because it displays its source citations, making it easier to check what it is drawing on.
 For Australian case law, AustLII (austlii.edu.au) and Jade (jade.io) are the authoritative free verification sources.

-<p>Looking for a full comparison of which AI tools Australian law firms can use safely, including data handling, pricing, and privilege considerations?
-Our main guide covers everything in one place.</p>
+Looking for a full comparison of which AI tools small law firms can use safely, including drafting, secure storage, and credential management?
+Our main guide covers everything in one place.

-Read: Best AI Tools for Australian Lawyers
+Read: Best AI Tools for Small Law Firms